 Listed below are the primary membership categories available for members.
 For more information relating to membership categories, please refer to the SLSA Regulations.

-Participants aged 5-13 years – Junior activities, better known as ‘Nippers’, is an activity-based program designed to educate young children about surf safety and awareness.
+Junior activities aged 5-13 years – Junior activities, better known as ‘Nippers’, is an activity-based program designed to educate young children about surf safety and awareness.
 The Nipper program offers participants the opportunity to meet new friends whilst taking part in activities to develop skills in lifesaving, surf safety, surf sports, personal development and leadership.

 The Nippers program is held in most surf clubs during the summer period on Sunday mornings.
 The season usually starts in October after school holidays and lasts until the Easter school holidays.

-You can join Surf Life Saving as a Cadet and have a great time mixing with other teenagers.
+Cadets You can join Surf Life Saving as a Cadet and have a great time mixing with other teenagers.
 You can begin by gaining your Surf Rescue Certificate, which enables you to work as a member of a team of lifesavers.
 As well as being able to spend time on the beach, you will have the opportunity to make new friends that will stay with you for life.

 Participants who want to be involved in the surf club but not necessarily patrol on the beach.
 As an Associate Member you will meet adults who are happy to help out when they have the time, and others who have specific skills they wish to contribute.
 As an Associate Member, you’re not required to hold a surf life saving qualification- so if you prefer to be out of the surf rather than in it, this is a great way for you to be involved.